PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ### -Key

-The key to be used to access this CosmosDB.
+The key to be used to access this Cosmos DB.

 ```yaml
 Type: SecureString